dockrbyter/wt_supporterprofile/README.md

 It's a setup script which install things, so yeah, you have to run it as an administrator ;)

-The script will install Windows Terminal, if it's not allready on your System.
+The script will install Windows Terminal, if it's not already on your System.
-After that it will create the directorie "WT_SP" at "C:\Users\Public\".
+After that it will create the directory "WT_SP" at "C:\Users\Public\".
-There goes the scripts and the makeup (wallpaer, icons) download.
+Here the scripts are stored and makeup (wallpaer, icons) downloaded.
-Finaly it will download and install PuTTY.
+Finally it will download and install PuTTY.
 You could disable this by removing the value in line 23 in the setup script.
 See also the other settings in the lines 21 till 28.